ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * dialog: "Dialog\[\]" (optional)

 The value of the dialog parameter is an array of [Dialog Objects](#dialog-object).
+It should be noted that the Dialog Objects may not be sorted in chronological order.
+It is the applications resposibility to sort dialog and transcriptions if they are needed in chonological order.

 ### analysis Objects Array